 But the first game on New Year’s Day was played at the Rose Bowl Stadium between the Sooners who won the Big 12 and the Bulldogs who won the SEC Championship over Auburn.
 The game, broadcast on ESPN, became the fifth most-watched cable program in history.

 Oklahoma was making their second appearance in the College Football Playoff while Georgia was selected for the first time.

-These four teams were selected with the Ohio State Buckeyes and Wisconsin Badgers from the Big Ten, USC from the Pac-12, and Central Florida from the AAC on the outside, looking in.
+These four teams were selected with the Ohio State Buckeyes and Wisconsin Badgers from the Big Ten, USC from the Pac-12, and UCF from the AAC on the outside, looking in.
 And I am thankful it went down like that because it led to one of the best postseason games in college football history.

 Led by a running back duo of Nick Chubb and Sony Michel, the Georgia Bulldogs were favored by 2.5 points over Heisman Trophy winner Baker Mayfield and the Oklahoma Sooners.

 With the insane amount of talent in this game, it should come as no surprise that the offenses scored early and often.
 Though Georgia punted on their first possession, Mayfield got the Sooners going early with an 80-yard touchdown drive to take a seven-point lead.